-Fresh bid to flatten village home to make way for new house
+Fresh bid for new village house

 By James Smith 18th Feb 2026